huubexel/networkx/README.md

 (line) between two nodes, but the connections between the nodes are directional from one node to another, so there is an arrow pointing from one node to another.

+# Layout
+For layouts, you have a wide variety of layouts to choose from, we choose the spring layout this because it shows what we want to show.
+The most tweeted about, retweeted, commented on, etc. persons are in the middle.
+The spring layout highlights the nodes that are most interesting for us to look at in this type of network.